Luxembourgish women in sport: 8 portraits for 8th March (II)

 Amy Thompson has the first and last lines of the documentary film "Um Ball", directed by Tessy Troes, who is also an avid football fan.
 This film traces the history of women's football in Luxembourg since 1972, when the first official women's match took place between Belvaux and Bissen.
 Through the testimonies of former players, the film tells the story of the obstacles faced by the Grand Duchy's women's teams, who for a long time were subjected to ridicule by certain men who, unfortunately, continue to mock their progress to this day.

-2023 was a particularly fruitful year for Patrizia Van der Weken.
-She won gold in the 100m at the Games of the Small States of Europe and at the Universiade.
-She also beat several of her personal best times, including the 100m outdoor on two separate occasions (11''05 and 11''02), which opened the door to the next Olympic Games.
-Thus, she became the first athlete from Team Lëtzebuerg to secure her place at Paris 2024.
+Patrizia Van der Weken began winning medals in 2015.
+In her first appearance at the Games of the Small States of Europe, she won bronze in the 4x100m.
+In 2023, she won gold in the 100m at the Games of the Small States of Europe and the Universiade.
+She also broke several of her personal records, securing her place at the Olympic Games.
+She thus became the first athlete from Team Lëtzebuerg to secure her place at Paris 2024 and also the first Luxembourgish woman to reach the Olympic 100m semi-finals.

 Lena Rocca (1999-), an e-sport pioneer